 Although the data learning pattern (DLP) is programmable, the following example shows example of the DLP of 34h.
-The DLP 34h (or 00110100) will be driven on each of the active outputs (i.e. all four IOs on a x4 device, both IOs on a x2 device and the single SO output on a x1 device).
+The DLP 34h (or 00110100) will be driven on each of the active outputs (i.e. all four I/Os on a x4 device, both I/Os on a x2 device and the single SO output on a x1 device).
 This pattern was chosen to cover both DC and AC data transition scenarios.
 The two DC transition scenarios include data low for a long period of time (two half clocks) followed by a high going transition (001) and the complementary low going transition (110).
 The two AC transition scenarios include data low for a short period of time (one half clock) followed by a high going transition (101) and the complementary low going transition (010).
 The DC transitions will typically occur with a starting point closer to the supply rail than the AC transitions that may not have fully settled to their steady state (DC) levels.
-In many cases the DC transitions will bound the beginning of the data valid period and the AC transitions will bound the ending of the data valid period.
+In many cases the DC transitions will bound the beginning of the data valid period.
 These transitions will allow the host controller to identify the beginning and ending of the valid data eye.
 Once the data eye has been characterized the optimal data capture point can be chosen.
-See Section 7.5.12 SPI DDR Data Learning Registers on page 50 for more details.
+See Section 7.6.12 SPI DDR Data Learning Registers on page 55 for more details.